Skip to main content

 }

-public static PgType<ContactInfo> pgType =
+static public PgType<ContactInfo> pgType =

-public static PgType<List<ContactInfo>> pgTypeArray = pgType.array();
+static public PgType<List<ContactInfo>> pgTypeArray =

 }